 - OpenSSH-6.7 no longer allows the arcfour cipher, but DRAGNET uses 6.6.
-(Both sides of the transfer must allow it.) - The rsync tool remains great to retransfer (or check if) data changed in minor ways, as rsync only syncs (chunks around) the changes. rsync is also great to transfer many small files. - For bbcp, if you want to see network speed, drop the -y dd flush option.
+(Both sides of the transfer must allow it.) - The rsync tool remains great to retransfer (or check if) data changed in minor ways, as rsync only syncs (chunks around) the changes. rsync is also great to transfer many small files. - For bbcp, if you want to see network speed, drop the "-y dd" option to flush.